apache/nuttx/boards/xtensa/esp32/esp32-devkitc/README.txt

 Things to Do
 ============

-  1. There is no clock initialization logic in place.
-This depends on logic in Espressif libraries.
-The board comes up using that basic 40 MHz crystal for clocking.
-Getting to 80 MHz will require clocking initialization in esp32_clockconfig.c.

-  2. I did not implement the lazy co-processor save logic supported by Xtensa.
+  1. I did not implement the lazy co-processor save logic supported by Xtensa.
      That logic works like this:

      a.
 CPENABLE is set to zero on each context switch, disabling all co-